Recording new mileage

 A guide to recording mileage travelled in your own car in your FreeAgent account.

-If you're a sole trader, and you have no staff, start by clicking on the Expenses menu.
+If you're a sole trader, and you have no staff, start by selecting the Expenses tab from the Overview screen.

 This brings up the Create New Mileage screen.